ebdilden/LuEtcheverry.github.io/_pages/research.md

  # overlay_image: ../images/Research_splash.jpg
 ---

 ## Working papers

-"Effect of paid paternity leave on paternal involvement and lebor market outcomes" "Borrowing Constraints in Savings Groups" with Alfredo Burlando and Jessica Goldberg
+"The Effect of paid paternity leave on paternal involvement and lebor market outcomes"

+"Borrowing Constraints in Savings Groups" With Alfredo Burlando and Jessica Goldberg

 ## Work in Progress

-"Do brighter street lights reduce crime?: The case of Binghamton, NY" with Carlos Díaz
+"Do brighter street lights reduce crime?: The case of Binghamton, NY" With Carlos Díaz